-The solid and dot-dashed lines of figure 12 plot the responses to a preannounced interest rate rise.
-The dashed lines plot the responses to an interest rate rise announced on the same date as the rise, date zero.
+The solid lines of Figure 12 plot the responses to a pre-announced interest rate rise.
+The dashed line plots the response to an interest rate rise announced at the same date as the rise, date zero.
 Announced and surprise interest rate paths are the same after the announcement day.
-The response to an interest rate change announced at any time before zero jumps up to match the anticipated policy reaction on the day of announcement.
-In this way, the solid and dot-dashed lines capture the response for any announcement day.
+The response to an interest rate change announced at any time before zero jumps up to match the anticipated-policy reaction on the day of announcement.
+In this way, the solid lines capture the response for any announcement day.

-In this class of models, expected monetary policy matters-inflation and output move ahead of a pre-announced interest rate rise.
-Expected and unexpected policy have identical effects after the announcement date because the interest rate shock $i_t - E{t-1}i_t$ does not appear as a separate right-hand variable in the model's solutions (62)-(63), as money shocks appear in information-based Phillips curves such as Lucas (1972).
+In this class of models, expected monetary policy matters.
+Expected and unexpected policy have identical effects after the announcement date because the interest rate shock $i_t - E{t-1}i_t$ does not appear as a separate right hand variable in the model's solutions (62)-(63), as it does in information-based Phillips curves such as Lucas (1972).

+Output and inflation move ahead of the expected interest rate rise.
 "Forward guidance" matters, and outcomes are affected by expectations, even when those expectations are not realized.

-In sum, price stickiness smooths the Fisherian response of the frictionless model seen in figure 8, but does not change its character.
+In sum, price stickiness smooths the Fisherian response of the frictionless model seen in Figure 8, but does not change its character.
 One might have hoped that price stickiness would deliver the traditional view of a temporary decline in inflation.
 It does not.

 The model does, however, generate the output decline that conventional intuition and most empirical work associates with monetary policy tightening.
-Raising interest rates to cool off a booming economy, and lowering interest rates to stimulate a slow economy, may still make sense.
+Raising interest rates to cool off a booming economy, and lowering interest rates to stimulate a slow economy may still make sense.
 Doing so just has a different effect on inflation than we might have thought.
 However, this effect depends on the rather contentious forward-looking Philips curve, which gives lower output when inflation is increasing.

-The sign of the responses are not affected, and magnitudes not greatly affected, by changes in the parameters.
-There is not much you can do to an S shape.
+The sign of the response is not affected, and magnitudes not greatly affected, by changes in the parameters.
+There isn't much you can do to an S shape.
 The parameters κ and σ enter together in the inflation response.
 Larger values speed up the dynamics, smoothly approaching the step function of the frictionless model as their product rises.
 Larger values of β slightly slow down the dynamics.
 Larger σ on its own gives larger output effects with the same pattern.